zelanko/sql-docs.es-es/docs/relational-databases/system-stored-procedures/sp-create-plan-guide-transact-sql.md

  `WHERE a=10'`

- Sin embargo, la misma cadena no se correspondería a este *batch_text*:
+ Sin embargo, la misma cadena no coincidiría con este *batch_text*:

  `N'SELECT * FROM T WHERE b = 10'`